 - a.
 Read the assigned texts carefully ahead of time, and be prepared to discuss them on the date that they appear in the Daily Schedule. - b.
-Exercises should be prepared ahead of time as you complete the readings, and should be submitted to the instructor at the end of class on the date that they appear in the schedule. - c.
+Exercises should be prepared prior to class as you complete the readings, and should be submitted to the instructor at the end of class on the date that they appear in the schedule.
+Exercises are scored as Complete or Incomplete, and must be submitted on the class date in order to be marked as Complete. - c.
 Other assignments, as indicated on the Daily Schedule, are to be submitted to Assignments in the Canvas course site and are due on the date indicated in the Daily Schedule/Assignments.
 Late submissions will be assessed a penalty of 5% for each day beyond the deadline. - e.
 Make-up Exams: Prior notification to awehmeye@ufl.edu, or 273-2961, and written documentation of illness or family emergency is required.
 Consult with instructor to schedule the make-up exam.